+Okay, sounds great!
+But again, how do you go about selecting these bloggers?
 Your first step should be to consult relevant trade publications for well-known authors in your industry.
-There may even be publications or articles that conveniently rank the most influential bloggers in your field.
 Next, check out who is speaking at industry conferences and events – and subscribe to their blogs or follow them on social media.
-You may even receive suggestions from Twitter etc. for related accounts you might be interested in following.
+You may even receive suggestions from Twitter etc., for related accounts you might be interested in pursuing.
 And of course, you could always try Googling a phrase like "top bloggers in XYZ industry" and see what pops up!
+There may even be publications or articles that conveniently rank the most influential bloggers in your field.

 Consider these questions when monitoring blogs:

 By participating in a business blogging conversation, you have the chance to increase your social reach and reliability and present yourself as a thought leader.
 If you feel you can offer credible feedback about a particular topic, go for it!